-- Noise prediction calculations using SoundPLAN 8.1 software according to the International Organization for Standardization (ISO) 9613 'Acoustics - Attenuation of Sound During Propagation Outdoors' (International Organization for Standardization -ISO, 1996).
+- Noise prediction calculations using SoundPLAN 8.2 software according to the International Organization for Standardization (ISO) 9613 'Acoustics Attenuation of Sound During Propagation Outdoors' (International Organization for Standardization -ISO, 1996).
 ISO 9613 specifies an engineering method for calculating the attenuation of sound during propagation outdoors in order to predict the levels of environmental noise at a distance from a variety of sources - ISO 9613-2 calculates predicted noise levels with the major assumption that the sources are located upwind from the Noise Sensitive Receiver locations (NSR) as this is the worst-case scenario.
 Therefore, directivity and attenuation due to metrological factors such as wind speed and wind direction upwind from a source are not taken into account - Screening was based on a worst-case noise scenario (W10 = 10m/s) as required by the guidelines.
-Since the proposed wind turbines for the Project operate at a constant maximum sound power output of 106.6 dBA between 10 m/s and 20 m/s, worst cases would be defined as operation within wind speeds which exceed 10 m/s. - No corrections for uncertainty have been applied as all noise data has been provided by turbine manufacturer and is guaranteed - Determining the extent of the 35 dB(A) contour boundary emitted from the wind turbine generators (WTG) - Determining if there are any noise sensitive receptors within the calculated contour boundary; - Model calculation and parameter setting to include the following:
+Since the proposed wind turbines for the Project operate at a constant maximum sound power output of 111.6 dBA between 10 m/s and 20 m/s, worst cases would be defined as operation within wind speeds which exceed 10 m/s. - A 1 dB correction has been applied in accordance with the wind turbines manufacturer. - Determining the extent of the 35 dB(A) contour boundary emitted from the wind turbine generators (WTG) - Determining if there are any noise sensitive receptors within the calculated contour boundary; - Model calculation and parameter setting to include the following:

 Model Parameter Parameter Setting / Standard

-Calculation Standard (ISO) 9613 'Acoustics - Attenuation of Sound during Propagation Outdoors - Part 2: General Calculation Method' (ISO, 1996) Application as per IOA GPG
+Calculation Standard (ISO) 9613 'Acoustics - Attenuation of Sound during Propagation Outdoors - Part 2: General

+Calculation Method' (ISO, 1996)

+Application as per IOA GPG

 Wind Speed 10 m/s

-Ground Absorption Coefficient 0.5

-Receiver Height 10 m

-Meteorological Data Humidity 70% Air Pressure 1013.3 mbar T = 100C

-Atmospheric Attenuation Coefficients 63Hz 125Hz 250Hz 500Hz 1kHz 2kHz 4kHz 8kHz

-(dB / km) 0.1 0.4 1.0 1.9 3.7 9.7 32.8 117.0

-Table 9-2: Model Calculation and Parameter Setting (Consultant, 2019)
+Table 9-9: Model Calculation and Parameter Setting